-Last year we unveiled our 2023 through 2027 Strategic Plan, which uses input from our customers and our employees to prioritize our short and long-term organizational work as we strengthen our infrastructure.
-You can learn more about our plan at www.serviceauthority.org.
+Lastly, we are in the midst of a five-year strategic plan that uses input from our customers and employees to prioritize our short and long-term organizational work as we strengthen our infrastructure.
+Details about that plan are available on our website.

-The ACSA is committed to providing you, the customer, with this water quality report because informed customers are our best allies.
+The ACSA is committed to providing you with this water quality report because informed customers are our best allies.
 If you wish to receive a printed copy of the report, contact Tim Brown at (434) 977-4511, Ext.
 119 or at tbrown@serviceauthority.org.
 Thank you again for being our customer.